 UK Gambling Tax Reform Hits – What it means for Players at the moment is that they will not have access to some online casino companies who are closing their doors due to the higher tax rate.

-This however does not mean much, as there are always legitimate online casinos out there that feature all your favourite games from all your favourite companies.
+This however does not mean much, as there are always legitimate online casino bonus UK out there that feature all your favourite games from all your favourite companies.
 The gambling tax reform simply makes the offshore gambling companies pay their fair share of taxes.